$N$-detachable pairs in 3-connected matroids II: life in $X$: Abstract

 \section{Abstract}

 Let $M$ be a $3$-connected matroid, and let $N$ be a $3$-connected minor of $M$.
 A pair $\{x_1,x_2\} \subseteq E(M)$ is \emph{$N$-detachable} if one of the matroids $M/x_1/x_2$ or $M \backslash x_1 \backslash x_2$ is both $3$-connected and has an $N$-minor.
 This is the second in a series of three papers where we describe the structures that arise when it is not possible to find an $N$-detachable pair in $M$.
-In the first paper in the series, we showed that if $M$ has no $N$-detachable pairs, then either $M$ has one of three particular $3$-separators that can appear in a matroid with no $N$-detachable pairs, or there is a $3$-separating set $X$ with certain strong structural properties.
+In the first paper in the series, we showed that, under mild assumptions, either $M$ has an $N$-detachable pair, $M$ has one of three particular $3$-separators that can appear in a matroid with no $N$-detachable pairs, or there is a $3$-separating set $X$ with certain strong structural properties.
 In this paper, we analyse matroids with such a structured set $X$, and prove that they have either an $N$-detachable pair, or one of five particular $3$-separators that can appear in a matroid with no $N$-detachable pairs.

 \pagenumbering{arabic}